JamBrain/JamBrain/README.md

 * [/src](src/) - Source Code (PHP, JavaScript, CSS, etc)

 ### Live sites
 These folders contain the live sites that are served.
-They tend to be simple `PHP` files that include things in the `/src` folder.
+They tend to be simple `PHP` files that include things from the `/src` folder.
 They also contain the output of the toolchain (in the `/-/` subfolder).

 * [/public-ludumdare.com](public-ludumdare.com/) - Ludum Dare focused version of the common site -- https://ldjam.com
   * This will be moving to `ludumdare.com` eventually.